HPCurtis/measurement_error_cor/README.md

   - estimates.png: PNG file of model estimates and shrinkage due to proper measurment error control.
   - mu_trace_divergences.png: PNG file from the model presciption that generates divergeneces.
   - sigma_trace_divergences.png PNG file from the model presciption that generates divergeneces.
-  - rho_ppc.png: PNG fro rho paramter that doesnt have divergences udner the model prescription.
+  - rho_ppc.png: PNG fro rho parameter that doesnt have divergences udner the model prescription.

 ## Stan
 [Stan](https://mc-stan.org/) is the state-of-the-art platform for statistical modeling and high-performance statistical computation pioneering many of the modern probabilstic modelling methods and tools that this example demosntrates.
 These include non-centered parametrisations, LKJ priors and the Algorithms shouting at you when something goes wrong (specificaly here model divergences) (McElreath, 2020).

-## Measurement error model
+## Measurement error model (Stanified)

 ![equations](vis/equations.png)